ramrams18/Cloud_Computing/README.md

 * We can provision exactly the right type and size of computing resource you need.
 * We can access to as many resources as instantly as possible.
 --------------------------------------------------------------------------------------------------------------------------------
-## In this project, I have used three cloud platforms
+## In this projects, I have used three cloud platforms

 >> I have created and hosted web apps using Flask.
 Ran DB queries, Implemented load balancer to distribute inbound flow.